-Sometimes you have to enjoy a movie that is so terrible that you cannot consider what the people on screen are doing can be called “acting” (or you put quote marks around the word).
-Today I’ll give you one of these with “Moving Violations,” a film from 1985 with a lot of promise and one that falls flat from the first scene.
+Sometimes you find yourself enjoying a movie that is so terrible that you cannot describe what the people on screen are doing as “acting” (or you put quote marks around the word).
+Most often, you’ll look for a sickness bag if you manage to watch movies such as “O.C. and Stiggs” (click here for my review), but today I’ll give you one of those stinkbombs that you can get through: “Moving Violations,” a film from 1985 with a lot of promise and one that falls flat from the first scene.
 It’s difficult to convey just how crappy this film plays out.
-Still, like bystander slowdowns after a car wreck, you can watch this one … maybe once.
+Still, like passerby slowdowns after a car wreck, you can watch this one … maybe once.

 (1985; 90 minutes; rated PG-13; directed by Neal Israel and starring John Murray, Jennifer Tilly and James Keach)